luxonis/depthai-unity/README.md

 This repo contains precompiled versions of depthai-unity library lowering any entry barrier, so you don't need to deal with C/C++ compilation.

+**Export Unity binary**

+Notice when you export binary, Unity is not doing copy of models (URP/Assets/Plugin/OAKForUnity/Models)

+If you export example or scene using neural model like face detector, face emotion or body pose, you need to copy models folder content to URP_Data/Plugins/OAKForUnity/Models

 **[Prebuild Unity demos](prebuild_demos/README.md)**

 Do you want to try some of our demos?